matakus/dctl/README.md

 ### mGuides
 Renders guide elements Rule of Thirds, Golden Ratio, Golden Spiral, Crosshair on-screen with adjustable opacity, color, and visibility.
 Useful for analysis of cinematography.

+---

+### mFalse Color
+Renders a false color overlay based on the ARRI false color values.

+---

+### mMeters
+Renders the EL ZONE overlay based on stops.
+Also has a heat Map for simple hotspot finding.

+---

+### mSaturation
+Increase or decrease saturation, vibrance or density with optional recovery for hilights, shadows, density and shine

+---

+### mSkin
+Renders an overlay that lets you see if specified target skintone is too red or too yellow.

+---

+### mTemp
+Adjusts color temperature based on the Black Body Radiator model, supporting multiple color spaces and transfer functions.
+Has a custom and auto option.
+The auto option can be useful if working with white cycs

+---

+### zCCTF <--- Required
+Contains all the Color Convertions and Transfer Fucntions.
+Most DCTL's require this and it needs to be in the same folder ad the DCTLs you're using.